witzulu/MyDagboek/README.md

    - A pinning feature to highlight important notes.
    - A search functionality to easily find notes by title, content, or tags.
 8. Code Snippets
-   - Dashboard for snippets (will change apearance later. posibly simular to notes)
+   - Dashboard for snippets
-   - can create a snippet in various languages (C#,javascript,html, Will add more as needed or requested)
+   - can create a snippet in various languages
+        - Javascript
+        - HTML
+        - Python
+        - C++
+        - C#
+        - CSS

 ## Roadmap